testcontainers/testcontainers-node/README.md

   .start();
 ```

-Creating a container with a health check command.
+Creating a container with a custom health check command.
 Note that `interval`, `timeout`, `retries` and `startPeriod` are optional; the values will be inherited from the image or parent image if omitted.
 Also note that the wait strategy should be set to `Wait.forHealthCheck()` for this option to take effect:

 ```javascript
 const { GenericContainer } = require("testcontainers");